insightindustry/backoff-utils/docs/index.rst

 Often, when making external API calls to third-party systems, something goes wrong.
 The internet might glitch.
 The API we're calling might timeout.
-Gremlins might eat your packets.
+Gremlins might eat our packets.
 Any number of things can go wrong, and Murphy's law tells us that they will.

-Which is why we need :term:`backoff strategies`.
-Basically, these are techniques that we can use to retry function calls after a given delay - and keep retrying them until either the function call works, or until we've tried so many times that we just give up and handle the error.
+Which is why we need :term:`backoff strategies <backoff strategy>`.
+Basically, these are techniques that we can use to retry function calls after a given delay
+- and keep retrying them until either the function call works, or until we've tried so many times that we just give up and handle the error.

 This library is meant to be an incredibly simple utility that provides a number of easy-to-use backoff strategies.
 Its core API is to expose:

-  * the :ref:`backoff() <_backoff.backoff>` function, which lets you apply
+  * the :func:`backoff() <_backoff.backoff>` function, which lets you apply
     a given backoff strategy to any Python function call, and;
-  * the :ref:`@apply_backoff() <_decorator.apply_backoff>` decorator, which lets
+  * the :func:`@apply_backoff() <_decorator.apply_backoff>` decorator, which lets
     you decorate any function or method call so that a given backoff strategy is *always* applied when the decorated function/method is called.